erdesigns-eu/Delphi-Inspector/README.md

 # Delphi-Inspector
-Custom component for Delphi, Inspector like component with categories (collapsable) and inline editor.
+Custom Inspector like component with categories (collapsable) and inline editor.

 This is a very simple component, and is all i needed - use it as you like, if you extend it please share the changes so i can update the component.

 Windows (Win 11)